confidential-containers/cloud-api-adaptor/install/README.md

 ## Building runtime and pre-install images

-   These instructions should help you build your own images for development and testing
+   These instructions should help you build your own images for development and testing.

+   Before proceeding ensure you can build the kata runtime and the agent successfully by following the instructions mentioned in the following [link](../docs/DEVELOPMENT.md)

 ### Building Runtime Payload Image